-Over the last year the programs within the Environmental Assistance Division have devoted efforts to a number of significant projects.
+Over the last year the programs within the Field Services and Assistance Division have devoted efforts to a number of significant projects.
 A short summary of some of those efforts follow.

-- The Nebraska Environmental Partnerships program has continued to explain and provide information on Nebraska's efforts to assist small communities to many national entities who are interested in our program. - The Small Business and Public Assistance Program, and particularly the One-Stop Permit Assistance program contained therein, has devoted a great deal of time to the biofuels industry.
-While the majority of this effort has revolved around ethanol plants, biodiesel facilities are requiring increased attention.
-A number of on-site visits have occurred and the SBAP has coordinated the preparation of a number of assistance documents. - The Community Right-to-Know program continues to work with Local Emergency Planning Committees in planning efforts as well as providing relevant information.
-The Program has participated in several local emergency management agency meetings over the last year. - The Release Assessment program continues to enhance the Department's ability to respond to releases into the environment by securing equipment and coordinating and providing additional training for the Department's Immediate Response Team. - The Division has been quite active in interacting with many entities that are involved in the biofuels industry, particularly ethanol facilities.
-The Division coordinates the activities of the multi-agency State Biofuels Roundtable.
-The Roundtable meets monthly to discuss various issues impacting the biofuels industry, and for the last two years has hosted a state-wide Biofuels Summit. - The Division continues to coordinate environmental partnership efforts with the Nebraska Public Power District (NPPD.)
+- The Nebraska Environmental Partnerships program has continued to explain and provide information on the Department's environmental regulations and requirements to small communities, to help them understand and comply with those requirements. - The Small Business and Public Assistance Program, and particularly the One-Stop Permit Assistance program contained therein, has devoted a great deal of time to the biofuels industry.
+While the majority of this effort has revolved around ethanol plants, biodiesel facilities are requiring increased attention. - The Community Right-to-Know program continues to work with Local Emergency Planning Committees in planning efforts as well as providing relevant information.
+The Program has participated in several local emergency management agency meetings over the last year. - The Release Assessment program continues to enhance the Department's ability to respond to releases into the environment by securing equipment and coordinating and providing additional training for the Department's Immediate Response Team. - The Division has been quite active in interacting with many entities involved in the biofuels industry, particularly ethanol facilities.
+The Division coordinates the activities of the multiagency State Biofuels Roundtable.
+The Roundtable meets monthly to discuss various issues impacting the biofuels industry, and for the last two years has hosted a state-wide Biofuels Summit.

+- The Division continues to coordinate environmental partnership efforts with the Nebraska Public Power District (NPPD.)
 The overall objective of the Partnership is to capitalize on the strengths of each organization and make strides toward a sustainable Nebraska.
 One of the primary efforts of the Partnership has been the sponsorship of the "Power Summit" where a broad range of environmental issues impacting the electric power generating industry are examined. - The Environmental Assistance Division has been examining the federal Brownfields program in an effort to identify potential opportunities which will benefit Nebraska communities.
 The Brownfields program is intended to restore blighted and contaminated areas of the country to productive use.
-Typically, most Brownfield resources are devoted to heavily industrialized areas.

-- The Division is responsible for the Department's Quality Assurance Program.
+Typically, most Brownfield resources are devoted to heavily industrialized areas. - The Division is responsible for the Department's Quality Assurance Program.
 The function of the Quality Assurance Program is to ensure that environmental data used by the Department in regulatory and decision-making activities are properly documented and sufficiently reliable to meet Department needs.
-NDEQ is committed to ensuring that environmental data used by the Department are sufficiently precise, accurate, and complete to carry out NDEQ's responsibilities. - The Division has been active in the Interstate Technology and Regulatory Council, an organization devoted to the introduction of innovative technologies that will increase the speed, and reduce the cost of addressing various types of environmental contamination. - In 2007, the Division provided facilitation for a team effort to streamline the water quality standards review and approval process.
-This effort, which involved representatives from the state environmental agencies in Nebraska, Iowa, Kansas and Missouri, and from EPA Headquarters and Region 7, was recognized nationally by the Environmental Council of States and received the first "States Innovation Award."
+NDEQ is committed to ensuring that environmental data used by the Department are sufficiently precise, accurate, and complete to carry out NDEQ's responsibilities. - In FY2008, the Division provided facilitation for a team effort to streamline the water quality standards review and approval process.
+This effort involved representatives from the state environmental agencies in Nebraska, Iowa, Kansas and Missouri, and from EPA Headquarters and Region 7.

-Following is a summary of the programs within the Environmental Assistance Division:
+Following is a summary of the programs within the Field Services and Assistance Division: